-The PIX Profile supports the cross-referencing of patient identifiers from multiple Patient
+Patient Identifier Cross-referencing supports the cross-referencing of patient identifiers from multiple Patient Identifier Domains.

-Identifier Domains.
 These cross-referenced patient identifiers can then be used by "identity consumer" systems to correlate information about a single patient from sources that "know" the patient by different identifiers.
 This allows a clinician to have more complete view of the patient information.